James-H007/Brrr/User_Stories.md

     * When I'm on the `/blogs` page:
         * I can click "Delete" to permanently delete a BrrrPost I have posted.
             * So that when I am unhappy with a blog I own, I can easily delete it.
+---
+### BrrFollows

+### Follows
+* As a logged in user, I want to be able to follow BrrBlogs
+* When I am on `/feed`, `/blogs/:id`, `/explore`:
+    * I can see other blogs to follow
+       * So that I can follow blogs that I think I would enjoy to see on my feed.
+### Followers
+* As a logged in user, I want to be able to see my followers
+    * When I am looking at my blog, I should be able to see how many followers that blog has
+        * So I can count how many of my friends and other people are following me.
+* Followers of my blog will see the contents of my blog show up on their feed in chronological order.

+### Likes
+* As a logged in user, I want to be able to like posts
+    * When I am looking at `/feed`, `/:blog_title` I can see the posts and like them
+        * So I can like my posts
+* As a logged in user, I want to see posts that I liked
+    * When I'm on `/likes` page:
+        * I can view what posts I like:
+            * So I can look at the funny memes and cat videos I liked.